SpatialMem: Metric-Aligned Long-Horizon Video Memory for Language Grounding and QA: Conclusion

 \section{Conclusion}

-We present SpatialMem, a memory-centric system for indoor navigation and object retrieval that unifies geometry, semantics, and language into a single, queryable representation.
-From egocentric RGB input, our pipeline reconstructs an upright, metric 3D structure, attaches open-vocabulary objects to structural anchors, and assigns concise, two-layer descriptions encoding attributes and anchor-relative relations.
-Evaluations of core capabilities—layout understanding, instruction-based navigation, and object retrieval—demonstrated high success and efficiency.
-The results indicate that explicit anchoring and preserved local relations yield robust step-wise execution and competitive path efficiency.
-Future work will focus on broadening usability (e.g., diverse environments, incremental updates, and richer interaction) rather than re-architecting the core.
-We view SpatialMem as a practical step toward language-driven spatial intelligence for everyday indoor environments. {
+We present SpatialMem, a memory-centric system for offline indoor guidance and object retrieval that unifies geometry, semantics, and language in a single queryable representation.
+From egocentric RGB input, our pipeline reconstructs an upright metric 3D structure, attaches open-vocabulary objects to structural anchors, and assigns concise two-layer descriptions encoding attributes and anchor-relative relations.
+Evaluations of layout understanding, instruction-based offline guidance, and object retrieval show that the system remains competitive across scenes of increasing complexity.
+The results indicate that explicit anchoring and preserved local relations support stable step-wise execution, competitive path efficiency, and reliable hierarchical retrieval.
+While performance decreases in more cluttered environments, the degradation remains moderate.
+We view SpatialMem as a practical step toward spatially grounded long-horizon video understanding in everyday indoor environments, while future work will broaden usability through more diverse scenes, incremental updates, and richer interaction.